Day Hikes from Tokyo

 Access Mt.
 Takao with the Keio Line and the peaks of the Tanzawa mountain range with the Odakyu Line.
 For both you’ll take trains from Shinjuku Station.Mt.
 Tanigawa is accessible via the Joetsu Shinkansen, and you can reach the Nasu-Sanzan ( Nasu’s three peaks ) via the Tohoku Shinkansen.
 For these peaks you depart from Tokyo Station.
 Trains can get packed during Tokyo's famed morning commute, so it's a good idea to stay near the station you'll be departing from.

-“Day Climbs from Tokyo” featured on this site are as listed below.
+“Day Hikes from Tokyo” featured on this site are as listed below.

 - The Easiest Route Up Mt.
 Takao Tokyo's most popular mountain, the fast way.